 The North Carolina man who fired an assault rifle inside a District of Columbia pizzeria has been sentenced to 4 year in prison.
-Meanwhile, North Carolina Senate Leader Phil Berger says legislators "will quickly override" Gov. Roy Cooper should he chose to veto the Republican-backed budget.
+Meanwhile, North Carolina Senate Leader Phil Berger says legislators "will quickly override" Gov. Roy Cooper should he choose to veto the Republican-backed budget.
 And, Duke Energy is moving forward with its request to raise rates by 15 percent for 1.3 million North Carolina customers.

 Here are Thursday's top headlines on WFAE.

 "Pizzagate" Gunman In DC Sentenced To 4 Years